work about resume contact

 RealOnes V2.0

-My work on final design utilising feedback transformed the platform into an intuitive, engaging space with improved navigation, detailed business profiles, quick access to key information, and a seamless mobile experience, all crafted to make connecting with local businesses effortless for users while allowing businesses to represent themselves and their offerings in a compact way.
+The final design transformed the platform into an intuitive, engaging space — improved navigation, detailed business profiles, and a seamless mobile experience that made connecting with local businesses effortless.

 RESULTS